-The work associated with the proposed project described above will be required to use BMPs to minimize adverse impacts to the environment.
+The work associated with the proposed project described above will be required to use Best Management Practices (BMPs) to minimize adverse impacts to the environment.
 The BMPs will be added to the final construction contracts, examples of which are provided below.

-- Any development near waters of the United States would require a site-specific Spill Prevention Plan during construction, which would include the use of BMPs such as proper storage, handling, and emergency preparedness, reducing the risk of contamination. - The proposed project will utilize the smallest footprint practicable and will be constructed to avoid important resource impacts to the greatest extent practicable.
-Avoidance areas will be appropriately delineated and flagged to avoid any inadvertent incursions. - Turbidity minimizing measures for in-water work will be utilized to the greatest extent possible to avoid additional disturbances to resources downstream.
+- Any development near Waters of the U.S. would require a site-specific Spill Prevention Plan during construction, which would include use of BMPs such as proper storage, handling, and emergency preparedness, reducing the risk of contamination. - Project will utilize the smallest footprint practicable and will be constructed to avoid important resource impacts to the greatest extent practicable.
+Avoidance areas will be appropriately delineated and flagged to avoid any inadvertent incursions. - Turbidity minimizing measures for in water work will be utilized to the greatest extent possible to avoid additional disturbances to resources downstream.
 These measures will include the use of silt curtains or fences to slow or stop the movement of sediment offsite during in-water work, the construction of disposal sites, and during dewatering of dredged materials. - The use of existing roadways and existing disturbed sites and disposal sites will be maximized to reduce the disturbance footprint of the project.